 The Port of Hueneme's unique story, competitive strengths and commitment to smart and sustainable growth have been on the forefront of our Commercial and Public Relations efforts.
-In FY2022, this Department was extremely active in commercial business development, marketing, community sponsorships, government relations and media and public relations initiatives.
-Over the last decade this department's role has been under robust development growing from 1 employee in FY2012 to 7 employees in FY2022.
-The investment has paid off in significant commercial development with Port business up 73% from FY2012 to FY2022, and revenue up 109% over the same period, stemming from new services and commercial business secured.
+In FY2023, this Department was extremely active in commercial business development, marketing, community sponsorships, government relations and media and public relations initiatives.
+Over the last decade this Department's role has been under robust development growing from 1 employee in FY2012 to 8 full or Part-time employees in FY2023.
 Continued growth, port expansion and the social license to operate are directly tied to strong relationships and trust with the community, government partners, social and environmental justice groups, the U.S. Navy and other important stakeholders.